Engrima18/FlashLearnChain/README.md

 > <img width="262" alt="guide_image" src="https://github.com/Engrima18/FlashLeanrChain/assets/93355495/bfff446e-715f-43cb-941a-8ee175781c96">

 3. Run all the cells in the notebook
 4. Download the `flashcards.txt` file in the same `content` directory.
-This txt file contains a questione-asnwer pair per line
+This txt file contains one questione-asnwer pair per line.

 ## Definition of the chain
 We build three blocks for our chain: